lucifer0710/Appointment-Booking---Classic-Cuts/README.md

 # 💈 Barber Shop Booking System (Hardened & Secured)
+---
+🚀 Live Demo for CUSTOMER VIEW ---    *classiccuts.vercel.app*
+---
+🚀 Live Demo for BARBER VIEW ---    *classiccuts.vercel.app/admin.html*
+---
+---
 A secure, real-time appointment booking web application built with **HTML**, **CSS**, **Vanilla JavaScript**, and **Firebase**.
 This system allows customers to view availability and book/cancel slots instantly, and provides a password-protected admin dashboard for the barber to view and manage all bookings in real time.

----

 ## 🔒 Security Enhancements & Hardening